purplesprinklesdev/gera_docs/README.md

 ## Installation

-Simply run the GERA installer exe and follow the wizard's instructions
+Simply run the GERA installer exe and follow the wizard's instructions.
+Launch either through a desktop shortcut, or by searching in the Start menu.

 ## Set Up MS Access Macro

-#### Import Method

-Use the modified Access Database which should include a button named "Export To CSV"
+The modified Access Database which should include a button named "Export To CSV".
+If you see that button on the main menu, there's nothing else you have to do.

-#### Manual Method
+#### Create macro manually

 Copy the following code and put it into Access